tgoc99/hrnyc7-europa/README.md

 Job seekers can use this dashboard to plan and manage the entire job application process.

 https://linkedlistjobs.herokuapp.com/

-\n (Feel free to login with user:demo, password: demo)
+(Feel free to login with user:demo, password: demo)

 ## Team